xpqz/dyalog-docs/interface-guide/docs/grid-object/displaying-and-editing-values-in-grid.md

 ## Using a Floating Edit Field

-If the Edit object specified by Input is owned by (i.e. is a child of) the Grid itself, the Edit object *floats* from cell to cell as the user moves around the Grid.
+If the Edit object specified by Input is owned by (that is, is a child of) the Grid itself, the Edit object *floats* from cell to cell as the user moves around the Grid.
 For example, if the user clicks on the cell addressed by row 4, column 3, the Edit object is automatically moved to that location and the data in that cell is copied into it ready for editing.
 When the user moves the focus away from this cell, the data in the Edit object is copied back into it (and into the corresponding element of the Values property) before the Edit object is moved away to the new cell location.
 This mechanism provides *in-situ* editing.
 Continuing the example illustrated by [The components of the Grid object ](chapter-heading.md), in-situ editing could be achieved as follows:
 ```apl
       'Test.G.ED' ⎕WC 'Edit' ('FieldType' 'Numeric')
       'Test.G'    ⎕WS 'Input' 'Test.G.ED'